JuliaIO/MsgPack.jl/README.md

 ## Immutable, lazy Julia views over MessagePack bytes

 Often, one will want to delay full deserialization of a MessagePack collection, and instead only deserialize elements upon access.
-To facilitate this approach, MsgPack2 provides the `ArrayView` and `MapView` types.
+To facilitate this approach, MsgPack provides the `ArrayView` and `MapView` types.
 Reusing the toy `MyMessage` from the earlier example:

 ```julia
 julia> using BenchmarkTools